Skip to main content

 Emissions Data

-Here are some key emissions statistics from 2023 reported data and how they compared to 2022:
+Here are some key emissions statistics from 2024 reported data and how they compared with 2023:

 Flaring